rodrimati1992/const_format_crates/README.md

 - "assert": implies the "fmt" feature, enables the assertion macros.<br>
-This is a separate cargo feature because:
-    - It uses nightly Rust features that are less stable than the "fmt" feature does.<br>
+This is a separate cargo feature because it uses nightly Rust features that are less stable than the "fmt" feature does.
-    - It requires the `std` crate, because `core::panic` requires a string literal argument.

 - "constant_time_as_str": implies the "fmt" feature.
 An optimization that requires a few additional nightly features,